ethanp/p2p-akka/readme.md

 1. Replace Actors with Akka StateMachines
     * The whole client<->peer protocol is really just a "parallel" state machine
-    * It would also be cool...to try out Akka's new "typed actors"
+    * It would also be cool...to try out Akka's new "Akka Typed" actors
         * There was a great [presentation][typed-konrad] by Konrad Malawski about these (which is where I got the idear)
 2. Replace the whole `Piece` idea with Akka Streams